ethanwillis/rev-ai-docs/Quickstart-cURL.md

 It should take no more than a few minutes for the file to finish transcribing.
 You can check the status of your order on the [recent jobs dashboard](https://rev.ai/jobs) or programatically via [request](https://www.rev.ai/docs#operation/GetJobById) or [webhook](https://www.rev.ai/docs#section/Webhooks).

-You will need your job ID and the transcript encoding you would like to receive.
-The job ID can be found in the response body from step 3 of the previous section.
+You will need your job ID and the transcript encoding (see below) you would like to receive.
+The job ID can be found in the response body from step 3 of the previous section under "id".

 **Transcript Encodings:**